 Codependency goes beyond supporting your partner and moves into an unhealthy state of caretaking.
 While sacrifices can be appropriate in relationships, make sure you aren’t enabling your partner.

 You can flourish in a relationship with helpful boundaries, necessary confrontation and a beneficial sense of identity.
-Overcome codependency today to begin healing.
+Overcoming codependency for healing can start today!

 Follow Us On

 Get the latest tech stories and news in seconds!

 Sign up for our newsletter below to receive updates about technology trends